zeroc-ice/ice/js/BuildInstructions.md

    You'll see a warning saying "This Connection is Untrusted".
 Open Firefox's Preferences or Options dialog, click on the Advanced section, select the Certificates tab and click on the "View Certificates..." button.
-In the Authorities tab, click the "Import..." button, navigate to the cacert.pem file, and add it as a certificate authority (CA) for trusting web sites.
+In the Authorities tab, click the "Import..." button, navigate to the `cacert.pem` file, and add it as a certificate authority (CA) for trusting web sites.
    After closing the dialogs, reload the test page to continue.
+You should uninstall this certificate after running the tests.

 - Internet Explorer and Microsoft Edge
    Run the management console (mmc.exe) and add the Certificates snap-in for the computer account.
 Then select Console Root > Certificates (Local Computer)
    \> Trusted Root Certificate Authorities.
 In the Action menu, choose All Tasks and Import.
 Navigate to the `cacert.der` file and import it into the Trusted Root Certificate Authorities.
 Reload the test page to continue.
+You should uninstall this certificate after running the tests.

 #### Windows 8